-During his fourth year Keating enjoyed one of Santa Clara’s most successful season in 2010-11, leading it to 24 wins – the second most in school history – and the CollegeInsider.com Post-Season Tournament Championship.
-Kevin Foster was named to the All-WCC First Team and an NABC All-District honoree; Evan Roquemore was named to the Freshman All-WCC Team and Troy Payne was named the WCC Defensive Player of the Year.
+In his fourth year at the Bronco helm, Keating enjoyed one of Santa Clara’s most successful seasons, leading the team in 2010-11 to 24 wins – the second most in school history – and the CollegeInsider.com Post-Season Tournament Championship.
+Foster was named to the All-WCC First Team and an NABC All-District honoree; Evan Roquemore was named to the Freshman All-WCC Team and Troy Payne was named the WCC Defensive Player of the Year.

 Keating led the Broncos to 11 wins in 2009-10 and a fifth-place finish in the league.
-Marc Trasolini was named all-league and Robert Smith was named to the Freshman All-WCC team.
+Trasolini was named all-league and Robert Smith was named to the Freshman All-WCC team.

 It was a record-setting year for the Broncos, who won the 2008 Cable Car Classic with an 89-88 overtime win vs. UTEP.
 Bryant became the first Bronco in school history to score 1,600+ points, grab 1,100+ rebounds and block 200+ shots.
 Bryant finished his career at Santa Clara No. 1 in rebounds (1,152), No. 1 in blocks (246) and No. 6 in scoring (1,667).
 He was No. 1 in the country in double-doubles, rebounds per game and total rebounds during regular season play.